mehulagg/gitlab/doc/ci/yaml/README.md

 can lead to errors during the deployment.

 To avoid these errors, the `resource_group` attribute can be used to ensure that the runner doesn't run certain jobs simultaneously.
-Resource groups behave similiar to semaphores in other programming languages.
+Resource groups behave similar to semaphores in other programming languages.

 When the `resource_group` key is defined for a job in `.gitlab-ci.yml`,